nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 ### DNS Resolution for Custom Bridge

 ```
+#Note: In Custom bridge you can ping one green-c2 using the name.
+#
 root@docker-host-1:~# docker run -dit --name green-c1 --network green-bridge nginxdemos/hello
 86a13eb35477e3a89eb5377bb96492d0bdafe88b3337a1363a6cf39c9020f63f
 root@docker-host-1:~# docker run -dit --name green-c2 --network green-bridge nginxdemos/hello